UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-No dispute on the values contained in `publisher`.
+No dispute on the values contained in :code:`publisher`.

 XPath
 ^^^^^

-:code:`mods:originInfo/mods:publisher`
+:code:`originInfo/publisher`

 Decision
 ^^^^^^^^